How Much Does a Deep Plane Facelift Cost in Brussels?

 About Deep Plane Facelift in Brussels

-Brussels in Belgium is an option for deep plane facelift surgery, with costs ranging from $18,000 to $24,000 (average $20,000).
-The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 4 surgeons in Brussels with credentials, before/after photos, and patient reviews.
+Brussels in Belgium is an established destination for deep plane facelift surgery, with costs ranging from $17,000 to $24,000 (average $20,000).
+The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 7 surgeons in Brussels with credentials and before/after photos.

 Brussels, Belgium, offers a compelling option for those considering a deep plane facelift, benefiting from a robust European healthcare system renowned for its high standards and rigorous regulatory oversight by the Federal Public Service Health, Food Chain Safety and Environment.
 While not concentrated in a single 'medical street,' facial plastic surgery practices and clinics are thoughtfully distributed across the city, particularly in more residential and upscale areas like Ixelles and Uccle, often near private hospitals or within easy reach of major university medical centers.
 Belgian surgeons typically undergo extensive training, often with affiliations to respected academic institutions like the Université libre de Bruxelles or KU Leuven, and many hold certifications from prestigious European bodies such as the European Board of Plastic, Reconstructive and Aesthetic Surgery (EBOPRAS), signifying a commitment to international benchmarks of excellence in aesthetic procedures.